-This is the average fair market value of real property and marketable securities plus all other property at the value shown on your books, in accordance with generally accepted accounting principles.
+Average value of gross assets is the average fair market value of real property and marketable securities, plus all other property at the value shown on your books, in accordance with generally accepted accounting principles.
 Use the amount from Form CT-3, line 30, column C.

 Enter the amount from line 71, 72, 73, or 74, whichever is largest.
-Small business taxpayer exception: if line 73 (tax on capital base) is larger than line 72 (tax on entire net income base) only because of the reduced rate applicable to small business taxpayers, enter the largest amount from line 71, 72, or 74.
+Small business taxpayer exception: If line 73 (tax on capital base) is larger than line 72 (tax on entire net income base) only because of the reduced rate applicable to small business taxpayers, enter the largest amount from line 71, 72, or 74.